 L = LATERAL EPICONDYLE

-The centres appear earlier in girls than in boys.
+- The centres appear earlier in girls than in boys.
 The timing may vary, but the sequence of appearance is always the same, a fact which is invaluable when identifying internal (medial) epicondyle avulsions.

-The apophysis for the lateral epicondyle fuses with the capitellum before fusing with the humerus.
+- The apophysis for the lateral epicondyle fuses with the capitellum before fusing with the humerus.

-The trochlea often ossifies irregularly.
+- The trochlea often ossifies irregularly.
 The apophysis for the olecranon may simulate a fracture, particularly when it is starting to fuse.

-When assessing the paediatric elbow, always locate the ossification centres.
+- When assessing the paediatric elbow, always locate the ossification centres.

 Radial head fracture

 - a linear lucency extending into the joint:

 - a cortical break at the neck:

 Coronoid process fracture

-Easily misinterpreted as a radial head fracture due to superimposition of the coronoid process and radial head.
+- Easily misinterpreted as a radial head fracture due to superimposition of the coronoid process and radial head.
 May be subtle if undisplaced:

-Account for the majority of all elbow fractures in children, resulting from a FOOSH.
+- Account for the majority of all elbow fractures in children, resulting from a FOOSH.
 More often than not they will have posterior displacement of the condyles and, consequently, an abnormal anterior humeral line.
 A positive fat pad sign is also indicative, and this may be the only clue to a subtle, non-displaced fracture:

 - Complications such as vascular or nerve damage arise from widely displaced fractures, as the brachial artery and median nerve both run anteriorly.

 Lateral condyle fracture

-Common fracture in children.
+- Common fracture in children.
 It is therefore important to be familiar with the position and normal variations of the ossification centres:

-As the radius and ulna are a ring structure, if one displaced fracture is seen, another should be sought.
+- As the radius and ulna are a ring structure, if one displaced fracture is seen, another should be sought.
 The second injury may be a dislocation.

 Avulsion of the ossification centre for the internal (medial) epicondyle

-Although not very common, this is a significant injury in children and must not be missed.
+- Although not very common, this is a significant injury in children and must not be missed.

-The medial epicondyle is the third ossification centre to appear at the elbow and the last to fuse.
+- The medial epicondyle is the third ossification centre to appear at the elbow and the last to fuse.

-Injury may occur:
+- Injury may occur:

-by contraction of the forearm flexor muscles that originate on the medial epicondyle.
+- by contraction of the forearm flexor muscles that originate on the medial epicondyle.
 This commonly occurs whilst throwing a ball, thus avulsing the epicondyle.

-There may be varying degrees of displacement.
+- There may be varying degrees of displacement.
 Minor displacement inferiorly can be more obvious than major displacement.
 If the ossification centre is greatly displaced, it will lie within the joint where it may be mistaken for the trochlea ossification centre.
 This is when knowledge of the correct sequence of appearance of the ossification centres is important and the mnemonic CRITOL is useful.

 - If the ossification centre for the trochlea is seen but the medial epicondyle is not, an avulsion of the epicondyle must be suspected.